gababool/ValvetBankingSystem/readme.txt

 Software Engineering.
 - Restriction: JSON files were used for storing data, since the data management course is scheduled for next semester.
-- No software development lectures were held during the course since they were only covering project management.
-Therefore, JavaFx with SceneBuilder and JSON-storage using the Jackson library had to be learned without guidance.
-Because of this, some parts of the codebase may not be following best-practice regarding these areas.